Operation Feed Yourself: Mismanagement of state funds and corruption

 Operation Feed Yourself saw government subsidies and loans be granted to large-scale farmers especially.
-A significant issue became when these funds were u for personal expenditures instead of crop growth.
-Activities which mismanaged funds included paying-off old debts and were identified by the African Development Bank as reason for discontinuing loans.
-Additionally, owners of large farms held close ties with bureaucratic actors (some were the same actors) and were able to benefit from resources at the government's disposal at much higher rates than peasants, who composed a large majority of the farming workforce.
+A significant issue became the use of these funds for personal expenditures instead of crop growth.
+Activities which mismanaged funds included paying off old debts and were identified by the African Development Bank as reason for discontinuing loans.
+Additionally, owners of large farms held close ties with bureaucratic actors (or sometimes personally held bureaucratic positions) and were able to benefit from resources at the government's disposal at much higher rates than peasants, who composed a large majority of the farming workforce.

 Bureaucratic roadblocks

 The organizational structure of Operation Feed Yourself included a large bureaucracy, and many bureaucratic bodies did not prioritize small-scale and peasant farmers in the distribution of farming resources aimed toward agricultural production.
 These conditions combined to create several bureaucratic roadblocks for small-scale farmers.
 These roadblocks included requirements for documentation of land ownership in order to receive a loan from the African Development Bank, which was difficult to obtain when much rural land in Ghana was communally owned and allocated by chiefs.
 There also existed acreage requirements for cultivatable lands in order to secure a loan.
-These requirements were accompanied by difficulties in attaining documentation, which entailed travel to the capital city of Accra.
+These requirements were accompanied by difficulties in obtaining documentation, which entailed travel to the capital city of Accra.